 Hey!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-I am trying to repair a Sanborn Model 500A60 belt drive air compressor.
+I am trying to repair a Sanborn air compressor Model 500A60 belt drive.
 We got a number of leaks fixed then noticed the belts were loose then its pulleys wouldn’t spin.

 I slid the motor back away from the compressed air pulley and got the belts pretty tight (1/4 in of play).
 The pulley had a little trouble spinning so I turned it manually and was able to get it to start and run for awhile before the pulley bogged down and then the breaker blew.